-Jack Pine tree has many branches due to which produces knotty lumber.
+The Jack Pine tree has many branches due to which it produces knotty lumber.
 Knots in wood weaken the wood.
 Wood with higher knots is counted in lower grades.
 Whereas a low-knot wood is counted in a high grade, which costs more than a low grade.

 Jack Pine Identification